Why Too Much Dietary Fiber Can Cause Constipation

 Although fiber in raw foods helps with weight loss by regulating blood sugar and insulin levels, it cannot do so in this form as a dietary supplement.

-For this reason, it is not a good idea to consume additional fiber in case of acute constipation.
+For this reason, consuming additional fiber in case of acute constipation is not a good idea.
 More and firmer stool means, in most cases, more severe constipation.

 As a result, one should pay attention to the following hints in case of constipation: